carreraSilvio/RPGDatabase/README.md

 #### Option A
 1. Open the manifest
-2. Add the repo url either via https or ssh
+2. Add the repo URL either via https or ssh

 		{
     		"dependencies": {